RMLio/prov4itdata-web-app/docs/REPORT.md

 Anyone or anything that accesses data in a Solid pod uses a unique ID, authenticated by a decentralized extension of OpenID Connect.
 Solid's access control system uses these IDs to determine whether a person or application has access to a resource in a pod.

 InsourcecodeContributions into the main Source Code Repository, hosted on ​GitHub​, are encouraged tocontain an exporter coupled with each importer.
 This is to ensure at least an attempt atreciprocity.TransparencyEach hosting provider is encouraged to provide aggregated statistics about problems usersencountered when importing and exporting data to providers.
 This aims to ensure thatproviders are maintaining their exporting functionality to a similar level of reliability as theirimporting functionality.AutomatedfidelitytestHosting Entities can establish testing accounts with various providers and do periodicimports and exports of data to each service to ensure that data is exported with theappropriate fidelity.
 This information can again be provided in a transparent way to users atimport time to ensure users can make an informed decision when choosing which providersto entrust their data with.DataPortabilityProviderPledgeProviders can work together to create a data portability pledge that requires them to followbest practices on portability.
 Host Platforms can seek to support providers that commit to thepledge, user interfaces can display providers that commit to the pledge to users, and reportscan be published on the state of the ecosystem with regards to reciprocity.PersonalInformationManagementSystems(PIMS)Personal Information Management Systems​ have some overlapping sets of features with thisproject.
 Both allow users to control their data and send it to different online providers.For data minimization, we believe the DTP is a better alternative than PIMS since the DTP avoidsstoring the same data in multiple places.
 Typically, PIMS aggregate data from connected providersand create an extra copy of a user’s data appended with data from multiple sources.
 Using the DTP,data resides in the originating service and destination service without a new copy being created at athird-party.
 The data only exists at the providers a user chooses.PIMS are also subject to the risks and disadvantages outlined above in the description of theCentralized Deployment Model​.The Data Transfer Project makes it easier for PIMS to interact with providers.
 Without the DTP, eachPIMS would have to create Adapters for each data type and Vertical for each provider, therebygreatly increasing the number of Adapters they have to build and maintain.

-- [ ] TODO clarify that users take control of their own data: they become data controllers.

-- [ ] TODO GDPR ok because 1/2/3

 [RML-mapping]: #rml-mapping-documents
 [provenance]: #automatic-data-provenance-generation